TheDoctor0/zip-release/README.md

         filename: 'release.zip'
         exclusions: '*.git* /*node_modules/* .editorconfig'
 ```

-You can add this job to release the zipped file to GitHub(change the artifact file to the release filename):
+You can also add this action to attach created archive file to the latest release:
 ```
 - name: Upload Release
     uses: ncipollo/release-action@v1